-The Instructables Restaurant is the first restaurant in the world where everything you see, use and eat is downloaded from instructables.com.
-It is an experiment in "digesting free internet culture", after an idea of Bas van Abel and Arne Hendriks.
+The Instructables Restaurant was the first restaurant in the world where everything came from instructables.com.
+It was an experiment in "digesting free internet culture", after an idea of Bas van Abel and Arne Hendriks.

 Everything in the restaurant is downloaded from the Instructables website, and what could not found there, was added to its contents.
 One could download it or take the instructions with you from the restaurant during your visit.

-The first Instructables Restaurant was created at the historic Theatrum Anatomicum of the Waag in Amsterdam on December 16th, 2009, on the occasion of the 15th anniversary of Waag Society, in cooperation with the cooks Pepi Mensink, Nico Groot en Alex Schaub.
-The initiative was repeated at a number of locations afterwards.
+The first Instructables Restaurant was created at the historic Theatrum Anatomicum of the Waag in Amsterdam on December 16th, 2009, on the occasion of the 15th anniversary of Waag, in cooperation with the cooks Pepi Mensink, Nico Groot en Alex Schaub.
+The initiative was repeated at numerous locations afterwards.